 by Chris Towery

-Although manual adjustments are extremely safe, their overtly physical nature can intimidate patients unfamiliar with chiropractic techniques.
-Using manual methods, it’s sometimes necessary to put a patient’s body into slightly uncomfortable positions so the spine can be properly aligned.
-Even if a patient is in great shape, the notion of manipulating their spinal column like this can make them uneasy, less likely to comply with treatment, and possibly even frighten them away from chiropractic care altogether.
+While manual adjustments are typically safe for just about all patients, the overtly physical nature of such methods can intimidate some people.
+Even if a patient is in great shape, the notion of manipulating their spinal column and other body parts can be quite intimidating.
+Moreover, with manual methods, patients do occasionally experience a bit of discomfort or soreness following the adjustment.
+Because of these factors, manual adjusting can make some patients uneasy, less likely to comply with treatment, and possibly even frighten them away from chiropractic altogether.

 Chris Towery is the former associate editor of MASSAGE Magazine and is currently a fulltime freelance journalist.
 He has written hundreds of articles for more than 20 different magazines, newspapers, and custom publishers.
 Much of his recent writing has been for the complementary and alternative healthcare industry.
 To contact Chris, email firstname.lastname@example.org.